Xomics/FAIRDataCube/ISA_FDPSettingup.md

 ### 2.1 Define new resources (investigation and study) in FDP

 Specifically, we need to define new resources and shapes for Investigation and Study.
-FDP’s Default resource description layers (metadata) are: 1) Data Repository, 2) Catalog, 3) Resource(Dataset), 4) Distribution, as shown in figure 1:
+FDP’s default resource description layers (metadata) are: 1) Data Repository, 2) Catalog, 3) Resource(Dataset), 4) Distribution, as shown in figure 1:

 ![Figure 1 : Resources in default setting.](https://github.com/xiaofengleo/FAIRDataCube/blob/main/imgs/fig1.png)

+Figure 1.FDP's default resource description layers.

 We add two new resources Investigation and Study, by clicking the “Create resource definition” link at the up right of the page.
 First, create Study, fill in the form as figure 2 indicates.